dhjelmar/Finance/README.md

    - twri
    - twrcum
    - twri for equity vs. twri for baseline to obtain alpha and beta

-- glassdoor = evaluates an idea from github.com/bhjelmar (see glassdoor.pdf output)
-   - Note: Performance is calculated from Yahoo adjusted prices which do not always appropriately correct for stock splits.
-Coding does not correct for this yet.

 ## Supporting modules
 - equity.twri = pulls twri values for many holdings into xml object (uses equity.history)